Everybody would benefit from high-paying part-time jobs!

 You will need an associate degree in dental hygiene and will also need to be licensed in the state where you work.

-Looking for part-time jobs that pay well?
-Well, these 27 are no-brainers to get more money per hour and make an extra $1,000 a month!
+Feel better about your job search for part-time jobs that pay well?
+These 27 are no-brainers to get more money per hour and make an extra $1,000 a month!

-Whether it’s starting your own profitable small business, these high-paying jobs offer excellent wages and often require little formal education to get started.
+Whether it’s starting your own profitable small business, these high-paying jobs offer excellent wages and often require no degrees to get started.